spacebanana420/parasol/README.md

 To know the list of available operations, type "list"

-To quit, type "exit", "quit" or "q"
+To quit, type "exit", "quit" or "q" (or ctrl + c lol)

 More features will come in future versions